 Clinical trials using Picrorhiza for the treatment of infective hepatitis demonstrated rapid falls in bilirubin levels and quicker clinical recovery.

 In an uncontrolled study using 400 mg/day of Picrorhiza root, marked relief was observed in all of 25 cases of asthma.

 A preliminary clinical trial involving 36 patients with bronchial asthma assessed the efficacy of an extract of the crude drug.
-Powdered crude drug at a dose of 75 mg twice daily was administered for 2 weeks.
+The powdered crude drug at a dose of 75 mg twice daily was administered for 2 weeks.
 The study reported that 53% of patients had no attacks or chest symptoms, 25% had occasional attacks, which were reduced in severity after treatment.
-Treatment did not improve the condition of patients who smoked or regularly drank alcohol, and was not effective for acute attacks.
+Treatment did not improve the condition of patients who smoked or regularly drank alcohol and was not sufficient for acute attacks.

 Dosage (Divided Daily)

 • Dried Powder: 500 – 2,000mg